 Ai Weiwei was born in Beijing in 1957.
 His father, Ai Qing, a prominent poet, was exiled a year later by the Communist Party for criticizing its suppression of free speech.
 The Ai family lived in squalid conditions, and as a young boy, Ai Weiwei had to build his own furniture, which must have helped to shape the artistic talent within him.
 After the end of the Cultural Revolution in 1976, the family returned to Beijing.
 Just five years later, Ai Weiwei decided to leave China and move to New York City, swearing never to return.
 On the way to the airport he told his mother, “I’m going home.”
 He lived in Manhattan with other young Chinese expatriates, exploring art and culture for more than a decade.
 Ai continuously documented both his life and those of his friends, many of whom would become prominent artists and musicians.
 Ai frequently photographed now renowned composer Tan Dun, filmmaker Chen Kaige, the artist Xu Bing, and also the poet Allen Ginsberg, his upstairs neighbor and a friend to both Ai Weiwei and his father.
 (Ginsberg and Ai Qing had met in Beijing years before.)
 Ai spent a lot of time in museums and was very influenced by the works of Marcel Duchamp and Andy Warhol.
 He also captured the happenings taking place in 1980’s New York — the lives of the homeless, park protests, and, perhaps most importantly, cultural change.
 These photographs are now shown in museums.
 They are works of art and also mark the beginning of a process that would shape Ai: the documenting of his own life and the society around him.
 Now, decades later, he is able to harness the tools that are provided by social media, like Twitter and YouTube, to document occurrences in China and reach a world-wide audience.
 It is all the more remarkable that he is able to do so in a country where the Internet is so heavily monitored.

 In 1993, Ai Weiwei came back to China in order to be close to his ailing father.
 Although he had vowed never to return, Ai felt that in the aftermath of the Tiananmen Square protests he had to participate in whatever was going to happen in his home country.
 He became a part of the new underground art scene in China where he created a series of books: The Black Cover Book, The White Cover Book, and The Grey Cover Book, which contained pictures of contemporary art and photography virtually inaccessible to the public.
-Although he was artistically rebellious, Ai “initially behaved himself politically.”
+Although he was artistically rebellious, Ai “initially behaved himself politically” (as Nicholas Kristoff describes in a New York Times article about the artist).
 He did not openly criticize The People’s Republic of China, and ultimately helped design the Olympic Stadium in Beijing, known as the Bird’s Nest.
 This project gained him international recognition.
 Soon, Ai stopped “behaving.”
 The devastating Sichuan earthquake in May 2008 sparked a desire within him to demand more government transparency and accountability.
 The earthquake caused more than 5,000 student deaths and the government refused to take responsibility for the badly built schools that collapsed, which have been dubbed “tofu buildings.”
 Ai Weiwei, followed by his film crew, investigated the wrongful deaths of the schoolchildren.
 He tried to interview government officials, recorded distraught parents, and took pictures of demolished school buildings next to still erect ones.
 Ai put his demands and observations online, using social media, and also harnessed the power of art to express the calamities of the earthquake.
 With the help of many volunteers, he compiled a list of the names of all the deceased children and publicized it (to see the list visit http://www.youtube.com/watch?v=4IZpRHDOJpg).
 Ai’s increasing popularity allowed him to act on behalf of the people affected by the earthquake who were unable to do so themselves because of the dire consequences of speaking out.
 Using his global platform, Ai was also one of the first prominent Chinese people to denounce the Beijing Olympics.
 He believed that the games were not used to open up Chinese society, but rather as propaganda, hiding the real China from the world.

 Ai’s international renown allows him to take a stand against what he perceives as wrongful government activities.
 However, his actions have not gone unpunished.
 In 2009, before testifying at the trial of his fellow activist Tan Zuoren, police beat him so severely that he needed emergency brain surgery and was unable to appear in court.
 He took this calamitous occurrence and created a work of art out of his MRI brain scan.
 One can literally see what is inside Ai Weiwei’s head.
 The piece hangs simply, with no frame or glass covering.
 It is a true document of the artist’s life.
 It serves to inform the viewer of misdeeds of the government, and yet is also interesting visually.
 Ai has the unique ability to make a political or social statement in an aesthetically pleasing form.